 The money claimed against the offered product or service in the market is called price.
-In other words the value exchanged for use of the benefits of a certain product or service by the customers is called price of that product or service.
+In other words the value exchanged for use of the benefits of a certain product or service.
+The customer is called the price of that product or service.
 Price may take the following forms.

-Price is an important element that serves as the basis for the choice of the customers in the purchase in old days.
-But now many other elements are considered as the more determining than price alone in Consumer Behavior.
+Price is an important element that serves as the basis for the choice of the customers in the purchase in the old days.
+However, now many other elements are considered as more determining than price alone in Consumer Behavior.
 Price is set by the negotiation between customers and the sellers.
-There are two main types of pricing which are as follow.
+There are two main types of pricing which are as follows:

-1) Fixed Price, in which single price is set for all customers
+Fixed Price, in which single price is set for all customers.

 Factors Affecting Pricing Decisions

-There are number of factors affecting the pricing decisions and price is not determined simply, there are many factors affecting pricing decisions.
+There are a number of factors affecting the pricing decisions and price is not determined simply.
+Moreover, there are many factors affecting pricing decisions.
 The reason is that the price is a very sensitive issue for the customers in their purchasing behavior.
-Following are the two main factors affecting pricing decisions.
+Following are the two main factors affecting pricing decisions:

 1– Internal Factors